citygml4j/citygml-tools/README.md

-  remove-apps    Removes appearances from city objects. to-local-apps  Converts global appearances into local ones. clip-textures  Clips texture images to the extent of the target surface. filter-lods    Filters LoD representations of city objects. reproject      Reprojects city objects to a new coordinate reference system. from-cityjson  Converts CityJSON files into CityGML.
+  remove-apps    Removes appearances from city objects. to-local-apps  Converts global appearances into local ones. clip-textures  Clips texture images to the extent of the target surface. subset         Creates a subset of city objects based on filter criteria. filter-lods    Filters LoD representations of city objects. reproject      Reprojects city objects to a new coordinate reference system. from-cityjson  Converts CityJSON files into CityGML.